david-dorf/BotChocolate/README.md

 ## Documentation

 Documentation for the BotChocolate project contains documentation for both the `trajectory` and `bot_vis` packages.
 Separate documentation for the MoveBot API can be found in `movebot/docs`.
 For now, documentation is only viewable by building locally.
+To build it you must first install the `m2r2` python package.
+Run `pip3 install m2r2` before trying to build the docs.
+You may also need to install sphinx with `apt install python3-sphinx`.

-To build the BotChocolate documentation, navigate the to `docs/` directory and run `make html` (note you must have `make` installed).
+To build the BotChocolate documentation,navigate the to `docs/` directory and run `make html` (note you must have `make` installed).
 There now should be a new directory `_build/html` and in it you will find a file, `index.html` which you can open in your web browser of choice to view the documentation.

 To view the MoveBot API documentation, navigate to `movebot/docs` and again run `make html` and the `index.html` file will be located at `movebot/docs/_build/html/index.html`